You probably think learning how to write in Chinese is impossible.

 Unlike European languages Chinese's difficulty is very front-loaded.

-When you first study how to write in Chinese, you'll be confronted with a foreign pronunciation system, a foreign tonal system and a very foreign writing system.
+When you first learn to write Chinese, you'll discover a foreign pronunciation system, a foreign tonal system and a very foreign writing system.

 As an English speaker, you can normally have a good shot at pronouncing and reading words in other European languages, thanks to the shared alphabet.